Brendan-Bruner/OOAnimal/Standard/README.md

 #Rules

 There are a few rules that need to be followed to avoid issues like the diamond problem.
-The compiler does not enforce these so hopefully they're obvious.
+The compiler does not enforce these so i've tried to make them as simple as possible.

 * A trait cannot use a trait
 * A class cannot use a trait which its super class uses.
 Instead, the derived  class has to use function overriding.